Ixcatl/fables_novasophonia/docs/catalog/paths.rst

         | You gain +1 maximum Vitality and +1 extra Fright, as these vital growths undulate and glow unnervingly.

         | **Hunchback**
-        | You gain +3 Load.
-May be stacked twice.
+        | You gain +3 Load. *May be stacked twice.*

         | **Porcelain Visage**
         | Your body takes a dignified but still unnatural form.
 You gain +2 Charm and +2 Fright instead of the usual mutation offset.

         | **Bioweapon**
         | You gain one normal natural weapon trait and any desired subtraits for it, up to -5 in trait value.
 If the mutation is not temporary, the natural weapon can be modified as normal.
-If the weapon(s) occupy the arms, you instead sprout new limbs to bear them.
+If the weapon(s) occupy the arms, you may instead sprout new limbs with the sole purpose of bearing them.

         | **Soul Sight**
-        | Your body is dotted with beady glowing eyes, granting Lifesense (6) and Darkvision.
+        | Your body is dotted with beady glowing eyes, enabling you to see the flow of Anima.
+You gain Lifesense (6), and may roll an Insight check when discerning a living creature with it, each success revealing one of their mystic path ranks if any.
+Mystic ranks you share with them are identified for free.
+Any extra successes may detect a number of martial path ranks, with no more information beyond that.

         | **Gravitational Flux**
         | You perpetually levitate up to 1 square off the ground.
 You do not trigger ground-based trap triggers or take fall damage, and you glide over ground-based terrain effects, including bodies of liquid.
 Moving upward costs Speed as normal, and you may choose to fall downward at 3 squares per turn instead of the standard 10.
         | If stacked a second time, objects in your immediate viscinity gravitate to you.
 Up to 2 Bulk of items in the same square(s) as you act as if stored on the Belt and wielded in the hands simultaneously.
 A creature can attempt to grab one of the items, making an opposed Grace check against your Insight.
 Paired attacks made with weapons wielded this way cost an additional 1 Anima.

-        | **Gangly Arms**
+        | **Gangly Limbs**
         | Any held melee weapons have +1 range and count as reach, and your area threatened for attacks of opportunity has a range of 2.
 However, your Might is reduced by 1.
-Incompatible without arms.
+These effects may instead be applied to one melee natural weapon trait you own, replacing the Might reduction with a -1 die penalty to hit using it.
+        | *May be stacked if you still have natural weapons to modify.
+Incompatible without arms or a melee natural weapon.*

-        | **Untouchable**
+        | **Impenetrable**
         | You gain immunity to Bleeding and 1 DR against physical damage, as your flesh immediately closes any surface wounds.

+        | **Brainwash**
+        | Any creature that deals at least 1 damage with a bite, or consumes your flesh and blood, must make an Insight check with successes equal to your Abomination rank or else fall under your spell.
+Until the next rest, you score an automatic 2 successes on any social checks against that creature.
+You gain Brainwash as poison and targeted flask blueprints, which you can create at the cost of 1 Vitality.
+These items immediately become useless if you lose this mutation at any point.
+        | *Incompatible if you have no Abomination ranks.
+If you gain a natural weapon trait, such as from Bioweapon, you can use Brainwash as its poison/flask effect if it has one.*

       .. tab-item:: Negative

         | **Rejection**
-        | One primary attribute is reduced by -1.5.
-Incompatible if the attribute would be reduced below 1.
+        | One primary attribute is reduced by -1.5. *Incompatible if the attribute would be reduced below 1.*

         | **Crackling Ligaments**
         | You suffer a -2 die penalty to initiative and -1 maximum Stamina.